 Online Group Records Things That Are Out Of This World, And Here Are 51 Of The Most Interesting Ones

-We stumbled upon an online community that shares the things they discovered in this world.
+We stumbled upon an online community that shares the things they have discovered in this world.
 We've compiled some of the best ones for your enjoyment.

 We'd love to see something like this.